PalamaraLab/ASMC/README.md

 - {fmt}
 - OpenMP
 - zlib
-- Python (3.6 or later) with development files (optional, for python bindings)

 We recommend installing dependencies using vcpkg, distributed with this repository as a submodule.
 Information below.

-To build the Python bindings you additionally require:
+Building the optional Python bindings additionally requires:

-- Python (3.6 or later)
+- Python (3.6 or later) with development files
 - PyBind11 (distributed with this repository as a submodule)

 ## Quickstart guides